Q: How did earwigs get their name and is there any truth to the belief that they like to crawl into people’s ears to lay their eggs?

-One of those citations, from the Old English Leechdoms, an Anglo-Saxon medical work, includes a cure in which a blade of grass or straw is used to drive an earwig out of the ear.
+One of those citations, from the Old English Leechdoms, a collection of Anglo-Saxon medical remedies, includes a cure in which a blade of grass or straw is used to drive an earwig out of the ear.

 So, the myth about earwigs and ears was alive and well in Anglo-Saxon times, and we suspect that it played a role in the naming of the insect itself.

 An etymology note in The American Heritage Dictionary of the English Language (5th ed.) says wicga, the second part of the Old English word, is a member of the same family of words that has given us “wiggle” and “wag.”